Dr-DevOps/dr-devops.github.io/README.md

 ## **🌟 About Me**

-Hi, I’m **Vinayak Singh**, an experienced **DevOps Engineer** passionate about cloud infrastructure, automation, and security.
-With over **7+ years of experience** and an **AWS Solution Architect – Associate certification**, I’ve worked on cutting-edge projects that involve cloud optimization, Kubernetes orchestration, and continuous delivery pipelines.
+Hi, I’m Vinayak Singh, an experienced DevOps Engineer passionate about cloud infrastructure, automation, and security.
+With over 7+ years of experience and an AWS Solution Architect—Associate certification, I’ve worked on cutting-edge projects involving cloud optimization, Kubernetes orchestration, and continuous delivery pipelines.
 I love transforming ideas into scalable solutions and am constantly learning new technologies to stay ahead in this ever-evolving tech landscape.

 ---